Holocaust Remembrance and Genocide Awareness Week

 Holocaust Remembrance and Genocide Awareness Week is a series of events held in mid-April on the KWU campus to remember those who died in the Nazi Holocaust of World War II and to raise awareness of the ongoing problem of genocide throughout the world.
 Begun in 2007 as "Holocaust Remembrance Week" by the KWU Department of History, the annual event has grown every year.
 It is characterized by cross-campus participation, diverse programs and events, sponsorship by a wide variety of local and national entities, and draws an audience that includes students from KWU and other schools, as well as many guests from Salina and outlying communities.
 In 2012 the name of the event was expanded to "Holocaust Remembrance and Genocide Awareness Week" to better reflect the trend seen at Holocaust museums, cultural and survivor associations, and academic programs to link the two topics as a way of confronting the ongoing threat of genocide.

-The next KWU Holocaust Remembrance and Genocide Awareness Week is tentatively scheduled for April 15th - 19th, 2013.
-For more information on the 2013 event (when available), please see below.
+The next KWU Holocaust Remembrance and Genocide Awareness Week is tentatively scheduled for mid-April, 2014.
+The specific dates are not yet decided.
+For more information on the 2014 event (when available), please see below.
 For information on the past events (inlcuding posters, images, information on speakers and specific events held, etc.) please select the applicable link to the right.